Emergency Airway Management includes leaning a person forward with jaw supported to deliver back blows.

 Becomes sleepy, sweating, slurred speech, acts intoxicated

 They need glucose asap.
-If they have their glucometer, take blood sugar and find out how low.
+If they have their glucometer, take their blood sugar reading, and find out how low it is.
 If they are still able to eat, get them to eat something.
-If unconscious, call 911 and try rubbing syrup sugar between teeth and gum
+If unconscious, call 911 and try rubbing sugar or syrup between teeth and gums

 Scroll to Top